1921–22 Rangers F.C. season

-The 1921–22 season is the 48th season of competitive football by Rangers.
+The 1921–22 season was the 48th season of competitive football by Rangers.

 Overview

 Rangers played a total of 49 competitive matches during the 1921–22 season.
 The team finished second in the league, one point behind champions Celtic, after just winning twenty-eight of the 42 league games.

 The side also reached the final of the Scottish Cup that season, beating the likes of Clachnacuddin and Partick Thistle en route to a 1–0 defeat at the hands of Greenock Morton.

 Results

 All results are written with Rangers' score first.